How To Implement Good Typography To Your Website Design

 Fonts applicable for the content title and body

 The most appropriate font type you can apply to the content title is San Serif.
-This is perfect in grabbing one’s attention.
+This is perfect for grabbing one’s attention.
 For the content body always settle for Serif font.
 The purpose of this is to amend readability while reducing eye stress.

 Proper height of each line